sam-levy/parseroo/README.md

 **Note:** the test database will be created when you first run the `mix test` command.

 :warning: Don't run `mix ecto.setup` with `MIX_ENV=test`.
 Since the task inserts data into the database, it won't be clean when the tests run, generating failures.

-#### Seeds

-You can seed some data by running `mix run priv/repo/seeds.exs`.

-This will add the following scenarios in the database:
-- Married couple with both on the contract
-- Married couple with only one of them on the contract
-- Single person alone on the contract
-- Single person with third parties on the contract

-This allows testing on the application frontend more easily.

-:warning: Be aware that before adding anything to the database, the seeds will delete all records from it.
-So, if you added some records to your database that you don't want to delete, you should not run the seeds.
-You can also modify the seeds before running it, but do not commit your changes.

 ### Application

 To start your Phoenix server: